abstractinfrastructure/k8s-intro-tutorials/core/README.md

 http://127.0.0.1:8001/api/v1/namespaces/dev/services/clusterip/proxy/
 ```

-4) Lastly, verify that the generated DNS record has been created for the service by using nslookup within the
+4) Lastly, verify that the generated DNS record has been created for the Service by using nslookup within the
-`example-pod` pod that was provisioned in the [Creating Pods](#exercise-creating-pods) exercise.
+`example-pod` Pod that was provisioned in the [Creating Pods](#exercise-creating-pods) exercise.
 ```
 $ kubectl exec pod-example -- nslookup clusterip.dev.svc.cluster.local
 ```
-It should return a valid response with the IP matching what was noted earlier when describing the service.
+It should return a valid response with the IP matching what was noted earlier when describing the Service.

 ---

-**Summary:** The `ClusterIP` service is the most commonly used service within Kubernetes.
-Every `ClusterIP` service
+**Summary:** The `ClusterIP` Service is the most commonly used Service within Kubernetes.
+Every `ClusterIP` Service
-is given a cluster unique IP and DNS name that maps to one or more pod `Endpoints`.
+is given a cluster unique IP and DNS name that maps to one or more Pod `Endpoints`.
 It functions as the main method in
-which exposed Pod services are consumed **within** a Kubernetes Cluster.
+which exposed Pod Services are consumed **within** a Kubernetes Cluster.

 ---

 ### Exercise: Using NodePort

-**Objective:** Create a `NodePort` based service and explore how it is available both inside and outside the cluster.
+**Objective:** Create a `NodePort` based Service and explore how it is available both inside and outside the cluster.

 ---

-1) Create a `NodePort` service called `nodeport` that targets pods with the labels `app=nginx` and `environment=dev`
+1) Create a `NodePort` Service called `nodeport` that targets Pods with the labels `app=nginx` and `environment=dev`
 forwarding port `80` in cluster, and port `32410` on the node itself.
 Use either the yaml below, or the manifest
 `manifests/service-nodeport.yaml`.